pinobatch/numism/docs/gb_coins.md

 - LY ($FF44) increases every 114 cycles (228 in double speed mode)
   while the LCD is on ($FF40).

-This test is supposed to finish in half a second.
+This test finishes in half a second on Game Boy, VBA-M, and mGBA.
 It begins with an 11-cycle loop in `start_timer` ($C2D6) that tries to synchronize to the 4-cycle phase by writing 0 and reading it 3 cycles later, trying again if it incremented.
 I guess (need to trace in bgb) that on the Game Boy, this succeeds within four tries.
 On NO$GMB, it always increments and thus gets stuck, and the test has no timeout for this.
 There's also a suggestion that DIV goes _backwards_ on NO$GMB, which would interfere with games' random number generators.

 TODO:
 - See if TIMA in 64-cycle mode always has the same phase as DIV